CAPS-UMU/riscv-isa-sim/README.md

 Programs can be simulated (and traced) in all the same ways as with upstream Spike.
 The script spike-run-fs can be used to run a program using full system simulation using the kernel and initrd built with buildroot by riscv-spike-sdk (see buildroot documentation for possible customizations).
 An additional temporary initrd will be created with the program to be simulated and some supporting files.

-The traced programs are expected to be annotated using the hint instructions deefined in g4tracer-api.h (TODO).
+The traced programs are expected to be annotated using the hint instructions defined in g4tracer-interface.h in tracer_test/common.
+At least g4tracer_init_thread, g4tracer_start_tracing, g4tracer_start_ROI and g4tracer_end_ROI should be called by each thread that needs to be traced.

 Tracing of priviledged (OS) code is not supported.
 Priviledged instructions will be filtered.

-Thread migration should be avoided (bind threads to processes, leave an extra core to reduce OS interfence).
+The tracer works per hart, no per OS thread/process.
+To get useful application level traces, thread migration should be avoided.
+The recommended way to do this is to bind threads to processors calling g4tracer_init_thread just after thread creation before calling g4tracer_start_tracing.
+It is also useful to configure spike with an extra core to reduce OS interfence.
+The resulting trace will only contain traces for processors that have called g4tracer_start_tracing.

 Test programs are in tracer_test.